 - Double the price of a lot of other lenses that may offer the same functionality or more for a lower cost.

-How to Choose the Best Canon Lenses for Video
+How to Choose the perfect lens for your needs!

 Not all lenses were made equal.
 That said, you may have to check your options before diving into a purchase to make sure you’ve got the best value for your money.
 Lots of different Canon lenses have received feedback as great video lenses, but ultimately, the right choice depends on how your chosen lens suits your needs and preferences.